NC, SC in the running for lucrative auto plant that could bring 2,000 jobs

 The company is already exploring a site in Flint, Michigan.
 And Mahindra is also considering Texas and Arizona, Ansell said.

-The Michigan site may have a leg up on the competition because the company’s headquarters and technical center is in Auburn Hills, Mich., just 30 minutes from Flint.
+The Michigan site may have a leg up on the competition because the company’s North American headquarters and technical center is in Auburn Hills, Mich., just 30 minutes from Flint.

 Mahindra said the decision will depend partly on what financial incentives are offered by Michigan.
 It’s evaluating the former Buick City site in Flint.